Summertown, Oxford: Roman Catholic

 The Roman Catholic Parish church of Saints Gregory and Augustine on Woodstock Road, was founded in 1911, the same year as Saint Edmund and Frideswide (Iffley Road, now run by the Capuchin Franciscans).
 Previously the Oxford area had been served by the Jesuits at St Aloysius (now an Oratory of St Philip Neri), which was founded in 1875, replacing the church of St Ignatius (in St Clement's), which had been founded immediately after the relaxation of the penal laws forbidding the building of Catholic places of worship, in 1795.
 More Catholic parishes were established in the ensuing decades.
-The architect was Ernest Newton, and a much admired member of the Arts and Crafts movement.
+The architect was Ernest Newton, and a member of the Arts and Crafts movement.
 The fabric of the church is very little changed from the time of its foundation.
 Nikolaus Pevsner described the church thus (1974): "By Ernest Newton.
 Small and stuccoed.
 A rectangle, white, with a cupola.
 W. window with a gently double-curved head.
 Plaster tunnel-vault inside with tie beams."

 Public transport

-In 1898 the City of Oxford Tramways Company extended its Banbury Road horse tram route to a new terminus at Summertown.
-In 1913 the company replaced its horse trams with motor buses.
-Buses running between central Oxford and Summertown via Banbury Road include the Oxford Bus Company 2, 2A, 2B, 2C and 2D, Heyfordian Travel 25 and 25A and Stagecoach 7, 7A, 7B, 17 and S5.
+In 1898, the City of Oxford Tramways Company extended its Banbury Road horse tram route to a new terminus at Summertown.
+In 1913, the company replaced its horse trams with motor buses.
+Buses running between central Oxford and Summertown via Banbury Road include the Oxford Bus Company 2 and 2a Heyfordian Travel 25 and 25A and Stagecoach 7, 7A, 7B, 17 and S5.
 Banbury Road also has limited-stop Park and Ride bus services linking Water Eaton with central Oxford (route 500 run by the Oxford Bus Company) and with the John Radcliffe Hospital (route 700 run by Stagecoach).
 As of 2011, Oxford Bus Company and Stagecoach came to an agreement in which they would share the same bus timetable and accept the same ticket or bus pass.
-This eliminated the 7, 7A and 7B buses.
+This eliminated the 7, 7A, and 7B buses.